Almondo Sewell: Montreal Alouettes

 On February 9, 2021, it was announced that Sewell had signed with the Montreal Alouettes.
 He played in all 14 regular season games where he had 19 defensive tackles and five sacks.

+In 2023, Sewell played in 16 regular season games where he had 14 defensive tackles and one sack.
+He later played in his second career Grey Cup, the 110th Grey Cup game, where he had two defensive tackles in the victory over the Winnipeg Blue Bombers.
+With one year remaining on his contract, Sewell was released on February 8, 2024.

+Coaching career

+On July 16, 2024, Sewell was named the defensive line coach of the Edmonton Elks following the resignation of Nate O'Neal.
+Following a coaching staff change, he was not retained in 2025.

 Personal life

 He has a pet rabbit named Dusko.
-Sewell plans to join the Edmonton Police Service after his football career is over.
+In 2015, Sewell said he planned to join the Edmonton Police Service after his football career was over.